Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Regression and Classification

 Intuitively, it is designed to filter out some possible \emph{outliers} based on the $(k+1)$-th-NN distances, since a larger $(k+1)$-th-NN distance to the query point likely indicates that the returned estimate from the corresponding group is more unreliable.\footnote{We use the $(k+1)$-th-NN distance instead of $k$-th-NN distance due to a technical reason for classification; see Lemma~\ref{lem:label_concentration_new} in Appendix.
-For regression, our analysis remains valid for the $k$-th-NN distance.}
+For regression, our analysis remains valid for the $k$-th-NN distance.} Note that the $(k,M,L)$-NN rules become equivalent to $(k,M)$-NN rules if $L=M$.

-The refined schemes are indeed minimax rate-optimal without the extra logarithmic factors, as stated in the following statements.
-We omit their proofs since they can be easily obtained from a straightforward modification of those of Theorems~\ref{THM:REGRESSION} and \ref{thm:classification_rate_margin}. \begin{proposition}[Regression] Under Assumptions~\ref{assum:doubling_homogeneous},~\ref{assum:holder}, and~\ref{assum:boundedness}, for any fixed $k\ge 1$, any $L<M\le N$ such that $N/M\ge k$,